headblockhead/hugo.386/README.md

 # HUGO.386
 HUGO.386 is a port of the [BOOTSTRA.386](https://github.com/kristopolous/BOOTSTRA.386) theme.
 It has a cool MS-DOS feeling and is ready to be used for blogs.
 Despite its antique look, the theme is responsive and can be viewed on mobile devices.

+## Disclamer:
+This theme is designed to work directly with [my blog](https://headblockhead.com/) and is not designed for use with anyone else's hugo site.
+Use it at your own risk!

 ![Example of Hugo blog with the theme](images/screenshot.png)

 ## Installation